Hoffamania/ami-service-checks/README.md

-# Ansible Playbook to detect installed Services in Amazon Machine Imaglo!** I appreciate your interest in this file.
+# Ansible Playbook to detect installed Services in Amazon Machine Images!**

+I appreciate your interest in this file.
 I wanted to share with you a challenge I encountered when verifying running services on a newly built Packer Linux Amazon machine image.
 I will make a few assumptions regarding previous knowledge of AMIs and some Packer experience.

 ## Links and Research